We’re making Lavender Dark Chocolate Chip Ice Cream today, fresh and fragrant!

 Lavender Dark Chip Ice Cream

-- Pour the cream, half-n-half, sugar, and salt into a medium sauce pot.
+Pour the cream, half-and-half, sugar, and salt into a medium sauce pot.
 Place the pot over medium heat until it comes to a low simmer.

 - If using a vanilla bean, cut the bean down the center lengthwise.
 Carefully open the bean and scrape out the paste.
 Add the buds and vanilla paste to the cream mixture.
 Stir; then remove from heat and cover. *Add a drop or two of food coloring if you want to enhance the lavender color.